mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/Hugo Post Formatting/index.md

   - You can add `tags: [swift, json, network call]` and it will then add the tags to your post.
   - Add `showToc: true` and will show a table of contents for your post.
   - Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` variable
-    - Instead, you can manually define where the summary ends with a <!--more--> divider
+    - Instead, you can manually define where the summary ends with a  "!--more--" (Notes: must be wrapped inside angle brackets) divider.
     - Alternatively, you can add a `summary` to the front matter if you don’t want your summary to be the beginning of your post
 - Customize `Description`.
 The value of this field is used as an abstract in your front page and link previews.
 - Add two spaces to create new line after a line end.
 Otherwise hugo will just continue the line.
 This is something hard to grasp.
 Because of this I usually manually review my rendered post with `hugo server -D`